In this post we’ll look at the supplements Rhonda takes currently.

 If you’ve got any queries on the above, please leave them below in the comments.

-If you value the research and content that Rhonda is putting out, consider signing up become a premium member on her site.
+If you value the research and content that Rhonda is putting out, consider signing up to become a premium member on her site.

-Firstly, this crowd sponsored support allows her to continue to work independently, without being reliant on sponsors or grants.
-Secondly, premium members get a number of exclusive benefits, including members only emails, monthly Ask Me Anything live streams and open access to use her genetics reports.
+Firstly, this crowd-sponsored support allows her to continue to work independently, without being reliant on sponsors or grants.
+Secondly, premium members get a number of exclusive benefits, including members-only emails, monthly Ask Me Anything live streams, and open access to use her genetics reports.

 Post Change Log